 - Age: How old the release is

-- Passing: The percentage of updates which had successful test results
+- Passing: The percentage of updates which had successful test results for this update

 - Confidence: The confidence level for this update